Drazden/Drazden.github.io/_pages/ThroughTheValleys.md

 Low carry weight, getting overencumbered easily.

 * This is intended behavior, if you don't like it, feel free to tweak Ascension's ini to increase your base carry weight.

-FlipExSwap/D3D9.dll errors.

-* You have an ENB or something similar installed.
-The configuration of Oblivion display tweaks used in this list is incompatible with ENB.

 Certain parts of Castle Kvatch are grey voids